PUNCH-Cyber/stoq/docs/dev/plugin_overview.rst

 Configuration
 *************

-Each plugin must have a ``.stoq`` configuration file.
+Each plugin must have an ``.stoq`` configuration file.
 The configuration file resides in the same directory as the plugin module.
 The plugin's configuration file allows for configuring a plugin with default or static settings.
 The configuration file is a standard YAML file and is parsed using the ``configparser`` module.
 The following is an example